reflex-app/reflex/readme.md

 ![Reflex Screenshot](screenshot.gif)

 Reflex is a free, open-source Mac app that makes it easy to see how responsive websites look at different screen sizes.
-Made especially for designers & developers who are tired of manually resizing their browser window.
+Made for people who are tired of manually resizing their browser.

 ---